There are a few things we should all be strict with ourselves about: brushing our teeth, paying bills on time, and going to the doctor.

 Not only do these brands participate and contribute to fast fashion (you can read more about it here, or watch this documentary) which supports dreadful working conditions, long hours, and little pay, but the quality is often very, very poor.

 Instead of buying 5 tops from one of these retailers, save your money and purchase quality pieces that can be washed and worn without falling apart.
+Try sites like Poshmark, Depop, and ThredUp if you’re looking for quality pieces but don’t want to pay full price.

 . . .